SamiPerttu/fundsp/README.md

 of typed characters needed to accomplish common DSP tasks.

-Many common algorithms can be expressed in a natural form conducive to understanding, making FunDSP the perfect platform for education.
+Many common algorithms can be expressed in a natural form conducive to understanding, making FunDSP a superb platform for education.
 For example, a [PM oscillator](https://ccrma.stanford.edu/~jos/sasp/Frequency_Modulation_FM_Synthesis.html) can be written simply as: